 01 of 10

 This public hawker center in the Katong neighborhood has been ladling out local favorites since 1973.
-Housed in a two-storey building with a large carpark ("all good hawker centers have got huge carparks," Singapore food critic and Makansutra founder K.F.
+Housed in a two-story building with a large carpark ("all good hawker centers have got huge carparks," Singapore food critic and Makansutra founder K.F.
 Seetoh reassures us), the hawker complement consists of about 168 stalls serving legendarily delicious char kway teow, satay, rojak, and satay bee hoon, among others.

 Most of the hawkers housed here used to do business elsewhere, until the government got hawkers off the streets in the 1970s.
 The move into hawker centers did them no harm, though, and some of them carried their stellar reputations into their Old Airport Road digs.
 As a government (public) hawker center, Old Airport Road's fare offers great value for money: a heavy meal of the island's most delicious heritage foods will only set you back about SGD 5-7 (about $4 to $5.50).